jason-c-daniels/jason-c-daniels.net/general/_posts/2022-12-18-twitter-implosion.md

 That is the million dollar question.
 Either he's extraordinarily incompetent, or he wants this for some reason.
 It might be as simple as before his takeover, Twitter was a great place for scientists and journalists to hold people in power accountable and he doesn't want that.
-Destroying Twitter would put a damper on that for a little while.
+Destroying Twitter would put a damper on that for a little while.<sup>2<sup>

 Generally the very rich and very powerful (which he is one of despite his behavior) do not like being held accountable.
 Furthermore in tech circles there is a very large amount of arrogance.
 This